siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

 	</tr>
 	<tr>
 		<td></td>
-		<td>Contains activity IDs of the activities measured during the test run.<br/>
+		<td colspan='2'>Contains activity IDs of the activities measured during the test run.<br/>
 	 	Each row identifies the activity performed for each test window sample.</td>
 	</tr>
 	<tr>